 8. What is the Material that is used?

-Externally, these jackets are usually made of specially treated polyester (often with a DWR coating).
-This is designed to be resistant to wind and rain, and to help keep warm air trapped within its layers, making them relatively effective even without the heating functions.
+Externally, a heated vest is usually made of specially treated polyester (often with a DWR coating).
+This is designed to be water resistant and wind resistant, and to help keep warm air trapped within its layers, making them relatively effective even without the heating functions.

 They usually sport a soft, comfortable inner lining, which can be made from any number of materials, such as fleece.
 Some designs feature removable hoods and gloves as well.